PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Description:**

-For office hours, you will host a weekly 2-hour office hour slot (with the option to host more) to help students get unstuck on our weekly assignments.
-Office hours will also provide prep support before our midterm and final.
-Office hours will be in-person by default (virtual office hours will be approved on a case-by-case basis, primarily to help staff unpopular office hour times).
-We aim to provide most of our office hours Saturday to Tuesday, before the Wednesday assignment deadline.
+You will host a weekly 2-hour problem solving session (with the option to host more) to help students get unstuck on our weekly assignments, and potentially offering feedback on previous assignments.
+These will be in-person by default (virtual sessions will be approved on a case-by-case basis, primarily to help staff unpopular times).
+We aim to provide most of our problem solving sessions Saturday to Tuesday, before the Wednesday assignment deadline.

-**Application:** Make sure to fill out our supplementary Google form (https://forms.gle/rJdjtuB4w9vAMmLm6) as well as the regular UCA application form.
+**Application:** Make sure to fill out our supplementary Google form ([https://forms.gle/rJdjtuB4w9vAMmLm6](https://forms.gle/gn6r8tL36ztgR1xN9)) as well as the regular UCA application form.

 **Responsibilities (~5-7 hrs/week):**